- Construction Estimating Software

-6. The design and size of a new home are critical elements in how much it will cost to build a new home.
+6. The design, quality, and size of a new home are critical elements in how much it will cost to build any new home.

 Now, look at new home plans for various floor plans and designs from a few of my favorite home plan web sites!

 7. Perhaps you’d like to design your own home.
 If so, there are a couple of design your own house aids on my Home Building Resources page.

 8. Now, after selecting a home plan and after reading my page on "Cost Estimating Explained", visit a few material suppliers (lumber, windows, doors, flooring, etc.) to get prices.

 And, after reviewing steps # 9 and # 10 below, talk to a few of the major subcontractors (carpenters, plumbers, HVAC, etc) to get prices.